 The Program Change Table Editor

-After writing this PGM Table Editor, I stopped considering the presence of 184 programs with 128 MIDI Program Changes as insane.
-The PGM Table offers the possibility of arranging the desired programs in such a way that they reside together and do not have to be searched for across the banks.
-Anyway, you can only store your own sounds on the internal "Bank I" and Banks A to D are so-called factory sounds.
-Above all, the Multi-Sound programs of the Performance Mode (PF-Sound Programs), that normally cannot be called up via MIDI Program Changes, can be allocated to a MIDI Program Change Number with this PGM Change Table.
+It was not until after I had written this PGM Table Editor that I stopped considering the existence of 184 programs with 128 MIDI Program Changes as ludicrous.
+The PGM Table offers the possibility of arranging the desired programs in such a way that you have all of them together and you don't need to search for them all over the banks.
+Custom sounds can only be stored on the internal "Bank I" anyway, and Banks A to D are so-called factory sounds that cannot be overwritten.
+Above all, however, the multi-sound programs of the Performance Mode (PF sound programs) come into consideration here, to be provided with a MIDI program change number and thus to be included in a "fluid" operation during a performance.

-The image shows the 184 internal buffers of the TX81Z on the right: Bank I (for custom sounds), Bank A, B, C and D (factory sounds) and Bank PF (for custom multisounds, which can consist of up to 8 different internal sounds).
+The image shows the 184 internal buffers of the TX81Z on the righthand side: Bank I (for custom sounds), Bank A, B, C and D (factory sounds) and Bank PF (for custom multisounds, which can consist of up to 8 different internal sounds).
 For the multisounds, there are only 24 memory locations instead of 32.
-These are the sounds that are assembled in Perform mode (see above) - hence the name "PF".
-For easier remembering I have placed the PF sounds (1-24) on the MIDI program places 101-124.
-For verification there is a program switch in the middle (at the bottom) with program number and sound name.
+These are the sounds that are compiled in Perform mode (see above) - hence the name "PF".
+For easier remembering I have placed the PF sounds (1-24) on the MIDI program locations 101-124.
+For verification there is a Program Switch in the middle (below) with program number and sound name.

 In my TX81Z everyday life, the system settings was the section I accessed most frequently next to the Single Voice Editor (prior to creating this Editor).
 Particularly for these kinds of settings, I prefer the iPad over the Computer because the desired Buttons only need to be tapped with the finger, rather than need to be approached with the mouse first and then clicked on.
 Adjusting everything on the Synth is a long procedure - on the Computer and particularly on the iPad all the Parameters of the System Editor can be set within seconds.